TianxiaoHu/FakeYelpReview/README.md

 **📌4/21/2019**: Use `input_small.txt` for two-layer LSTM.
 Input: <ONE> + review -> can't catch the difference between 1-star and 5-star review.

 **📌4/23/2019**: Train separate model using different input dataset (from 1 star to 5 star).
-Generated some reasonable results on 10000 reviews.
+Generated some reasonable results on 10000 reviews after training 20 epoch.

+Examples:

+- This place is awesome!
+The food is always fresh and the service is always fresh.
+I will definitely be back to try this place out.
+Shawn and the staff was very friendly.
+I am a great place to come here again and they are the best I've ever had.
+The service was excellent and the service is very friendly.
+The service is always fresh and delicious.
+I can't wait to go back again!!!!!!!
+- Pleasantly surprised with the best pizza in town.
+The prices are very friendly and always happy to find a couple of times and they are the best I've ever had.

 ## Reference